Modern Sports Played in Ancient China

 The lighter ball and change in the nature of the game led to the formation of the first women’s football team in around 900 CE.
 Coached by a senior lady of the court, this was a team like no other.
 Their game was more of a performance of dexterity.
 The team tried to pass the ball for the longest period of time and in the most entertaining way.
 Their coordination and teamwork were outstanding though.
 Once a seventeen-year-old girl outplayed and outscored an entire team of soldiers!

-Nevertheless things changed for women in the 10th century.
+Nevertheless, things changed for women in the 10th century.
 The emperor had a personal preference for ladies with small feet.
-Consequently, ten-year-old girls had their feet tightly bound to prevent their growth beyond ten centimetres.
-For the next nine centuries this was regarded as a hallmark of female beauty in China.
+Consequently, ten-year-old girls had their feet tightly bound to prevent their growth beyond ten centimeters (4 inches).
+For the next nine centuries, this was regarded as a hallmark of female beauty in China.
 This practice put an end to court ladies being seen on football fields.

 This standardization meant that football could reach almost everyone.
 Even children enjoyed playing cuju.
 Su Hanchen (1094–1172), a Song dynasty Chinese painter, knew that children at play are in a state of natural ease.
 For example, he depicted four children kicking a colorful ball.
 The artist captured many other interesting moments of child’s play, reflecting the richness of life.
 As a result, Su Hanchen became famous for his “baby play” paintings.